 The model is not intended to replace any existing corporate plan which is more extensive.
 If you need assistance to locate small business sources, contact [Insert name of organization and phone number].
-Please note that the General Services Administration has subcontracting goals of % for small business, % for HUBZone Small Business, % for Small Disadvantaged Business (SDB), and % for Women-Owned Small Business (WOSB) for fiscal year .
+Please note that the General Services Administration has subcontracting goals of % for small business, % for HUBZone Small Business, % for Small Disadvantaged Business (SDB), % for Women-Owned Small Business (WOSB)% for veteran-owned small business (VOSB), and % for service-disabled veteran-owned small business (SDVOSB) for fiscal year .